redditard/HackRx-Smart-RAG/README.md

 # LLM Document Processing System

-This is an intelligent query-retrieval system that processes natural language queries and retrieves relevant information from large unstructured documents using **Google Gemini** or **Local LLM models** with free embedding models.
+This is an intelligent query-retrieval system that processes natural language queries and retrieves relevant information from large unstructured documents using **Google Gemini**, **Local LLM models**, or **Together AI** with free embedding models.

 ## Features